-After three months imprisonment he was put on a bus with other detainees and driven to a river on the Thai border.
+After three months he was put on a bus with other detainees and driven to a river on the Thai border.
 They were loaded onto a boat and pushed off shore with orders not to come back.
 On the other side they were picked up by Thai gangs who worked with police.
 They demanded 200 ringgits or else they would sell them for 200 ringgits to local fisherman.
 Those that were sold into slavery rarely made it out alive.
 Sujauddin promised to ring his cousin in the morning to pay the ransom.
-In the middle of the night he escaped his captors and led them on a scary chase through the jungle.
+In the middle of the night he escaped and led captors on a scary chase through the jungle.
 Sujauddin could hear his pursuers following on motorbikes but eventually found a highway petrol station where a couple helped him escape back to Malaysia.

 He moved to Brisbane where he provides new Rohingyan refugees with cultural and language support.
-The love for his Rakhine homeland still shines brightly in his eyes and his biggest task now is to be re-united with his family who are now in refugee camps in Bangladesh.
-He wants the Australian Government to do more to help his repressed people.
+The love for his Rakhine homeland shines brightly in his eyes and his biggest task now is to be re-united with his family in refugee camps in Bangladesh.
+He wants the Australian Government to do more to help his people.
 “I want them to put pressure on the Burmese Government and raise the issue in the UN Security Council,” he said.
 “Enough is enough.
 Australia is the western country closest to Burma and should take more responsibility to solve the problem.
 It’s bad enough for the half million Rohingya in the camps but its worse for the several million still in Burma.
 It’s our job to provide awareness to the international community so that people know what’s going on”.
 With that, Sujauddin apologised once more and disappeared into the Brisbane rain.
 I cycled home, oblivious to the wet, pondering on what it meant to live in a world where freedom could not be taken for granted.